Confidence Intervals for Descriptive Statistics

 [1] -1.959964 1.959964

-Here’s a visualization of the standard normal distribution with these quantiles overlaid.
+Here’s a visualization of the standard normal distribution with the 2.5th and 97.5th percentiles marked:

 \[ CI = \hat{p} \pm (z_{\alpha/2} \times SE_{\hat{p}}) \]